dnauck/FootlooseExamples/src/FootlooseExamples.FSharpWeatherInfo/README.txt

 1.)
 Description

 This example shows how to use Footloose with F#.
-It is a clone of the C# WeatherInfo Example by Steffen Forkmann.
+It is a clone of the C# WeatherInfo example by Steffen Forkmann (see http://www.navision-blog.de/2012/12/11/using-footloose-from-fsharp-part-i/)

 2.)
 How to build?